 I recommend looking for something in-between – about 8-10 ingredients is a good sweet spot.
 That way you’re not spreading the nutrient spectrum per serve to wide and thin.

-I list at the bottom of this guide my suggestions on how to find a quality supplement – and with green drinks it’s paramount that you source an organic, non-GMO blend.
+With green drinks it’s paramount that you source an organic, non-GMO blend.
 There are no excuses on that one.

 There are a few ingredients I don’t love to see in green drinks too: